Electing or Revoking Hospice Care (FAQ)

 How do I qualify for hospice care?

-A patient will qualify for hospice care if two doctors sign a document that a patient is terminally ill and is expected to live less than six months.
+A patient will qualify for hospice care if two doctors sign a document stating that the patient is terminally ill and is expected to live less than six months.
 One of these doctors is the patient’s own physician; the other is the hospice medical director.
 This is the sole medical requirement for admission to hospice.

 The importance of discussing death.
 I know it’s a tough subject.